Lalasa1234/CyberbullyingDetection/README.md

 *- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT, but lighter and faster*

-*- As part of text cleaning, the text is going to be small capped, hence using the uncased model version as capping has not significance here*
+*- As part of text cleaning, the text is going to be small capped, hence using the uncased model version as capping is not significance here*

-*- I have limited GPU availability and a small (~2000) corpus, hence distibert is the most appropriate one*
+*- I have limited/irregular GPU availability and a small (~2000) corpus, hence distibert is the most appropriate one*

 ___